PerlFFI/FFI-Platypus-Lang-CPP-Demangle-XS/README.md

 It is an alternative to `c++filt` for [FFI::Platyus::Lang::CPP](https://metacpan.org/pod/FFI::Platyus::Lang::CPP).

 Perl 5.8.1 or newer is required.
-No non-core prereqs on Perl 5.8 - 5.18.
-[Module::Build](https://metacpan.org/pod/Module::Build) is a configure and build dependency on Perl 5.20 or better.

 # FUNCTIONS